DekelMalul/RickandMorty/README.md

 # Rick and Morty

-Under `application` folder there is script for the first challenge.
+Under `application` folder there is a script for the first challenge.

 ## Dockerfile challange